erdnaxelaweb/ibexadesignintegration/doc/field_value_transformers.md

 ErdnaxelaWeb\IbexaDesignIntegration\Transformer\FieldValue\FileFieldValueTransformer:
     lazy: true
     tags:
-        - { name: 'erdnaxelaweb.ibexa_design_integration.transformer.field_value', type: 'ezbinaryfile' }
+        - { name: 'erdnaxelaweb.ibexa_design_integration.transformer.field_value', type: 'file' }
 ```

 Key components:
 - **Tags**: Tagged with `erdnaxelaweb.ibexa_design_integration.transformer.field_value` to be collected by the tagged iterator
-- **Type**: Each transformer has a specific type (e.g., 'ezbinaryfile') that corresponds to the field type it handles in Ibexa CMS
+- **Type**: Each transformer has a specific type (e.g., 'file') that corresponds to the content field type

 ## Implementation